jaantollander/masters-thesis/content/41_entries.md

 The issue might be related to problems fetching the environment variable's value.
 This issue occurred in both MDSs and OSSs on Puhti.

-The second, more serious issue is that there were malformed entry identifiers.
+The second, more severe issue is that there were malformed entry identifiers.
 The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code.
 A recent bug report mentioned broken entry identifiers [@jobid-atomic], which looked similar to our problems.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.